ale627/ale627.github.io/trading.md

 As charts can be viewed on various timeframes, any timeframe can be traded.
 Shorter timeframes are more volatile and subject to noise.
 Longer timeframes are more reliable, but may not help intraday.

 ## Trade setups
-**You are trying to find fast directional moves as early as possible without decreasing odds**.

 As uncorrelated assets reduce risk in a portfolio, trade ideas can be strengthened by multiple sources of uncorrelated confirmation.
 A way to be more confident in a trade is to find confluence between indicators, timeframes, and trading styles.

 There are several general shapes which price action will take, given a market condition, that indicates specific information.